laktak/chkbit/README.md

   - `[!seq]` matches any character not in seq
 - lines starting with `#` are skipped
 - lines starting with `/` are only applied to the current directory
+- you can use `path/sub/name` to ignore a file/directory in a sub path
+- hidden files (starting with a `.`) are ignored by default

 ## FAQ